na-stewart/sanic-security/README.md

     return response
 ```

-* Requires Two-step Verification (This method is not called directly and instead used as a decorator.)
+* Requires Two-step Verification (This method is not called directly and instead used as a decorator)

 | Key      | Value  |
 |----------|--------|